jlas1/Klicky-Probe/Printers/Ratrig/VCore3/README.md

 The macros and instructions on how to configure are located on the [Macro directory](../../../Klipper_macros), you need to **check that before continuing on the build**, there are also some [RRF scripts](../../RRF_macros) that work.

 This guide will assume users are using RATOS for their printer.
-It is probably easier to follow the generic Voron installation instructions if using a standard klipper installation.
+It is probably easier to follow the standard installation and configuration instructions [for Klipper](../../../Klipper_macros), you still should **check that before continuing on the build**, there are also some [RRF scripts](../../RRF_macros) that work.

-Add all the klicky macros to the config directory (same level as your printer.cfg file.)
+For RATOS, add all the [klicky macros](../../../Klipper_macros) to the config directory (same level as your printer.cfg file.)

 Update printer.cfg with the following changes: